Sujan-Kandeepan/ComputerGraphics/A1/README.md

 - Numbers '6' to '0' to change background colour of window
 - Display text for point size/colour and background colour within window
 - Ability to resize window and continue drawing on existing window
+- Window always appears in center of screen instead of relative to corner
 - Points drawn appear round instead of square for more natural look
 - Usage instructions printed to terminal during program launch